 Check out: TRC K-1s fixed blade Elmax steel knife

-When you see the prices of these knives, it is hard to believe that they are actually handmade in Lithuania.
-The brand also only uses quality materials like M390, N690, Elmax, and Vandis 4 Extra steels and G10 and Micarta handles.
+When you see the prices of these knives, it is hard to believe that they are handmade in Lithuania.
+The brand also uses quality materials like M390, N690, Elmax, and Vandis 4 Extra steels and G10 and Micarta handles.
 The only issue is that their knives are often sold out because of limited production abilities.

 13. Boker Knives